pbitmonkey/bitmonkey-debug/README.md

 Bitmonkey Core integration/staging tree

 What is Bitmonkey?
 Bitmonkey is a clone of BitCoin ...
-Starting from Genesis Time = 0 ...
+Starting from Genesis Time = 0 ... and

+pszTimestamp = "The Times 03/Jan/2009 Chancellor on brink of monkey bailout for banks"

 Bitmonkey is an experimental digital currency that enables instant payments to anyone, anywhere in the world.
 Bitmonkey uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Bitmonkey Core is the name of open source software which enables the use of this currency.